How do I determine which organization is best for me?

-Most organizations require their members to complete a probationary period, sometimes called "pledgeship" prior to initiation for the purpose of orientation and member development.
+Most organizations require their members to complete a probationary period, sometimes called their new member or aspirant period, prior to initiation for the purpose of orientation and member development.
 During this time you’ll learn the history, traditions and operating procedures of the organization and participate in activities to get to know the members and organization.
 Organizations use various terms to refer to their pre-initiates, including "pledge," "new member," "associate member," and "candidate."
 The duration of the new member period varies from four weeks to an entire quarter.
-Some organizations require new members to achieve a certain grade point average during their "pledge" quarter in order to qualify to be initiated.
+Some organizations require new members to achieve a certain grade point average during their new member/aspirant quarter in order to qualify to be initiated.

 All African-American-based Greek organizations affiliated with the National Pan-Hellenic Council have abolished the traditional "pledging" process and have implemented a new membership education program called "membership intake process" or simply "intake."
 The new-member period for NPHC organizations varies and includes nightly meetings.

 What is hazing and is it permitted at UCLA?

 Hazing is defined as any action taken which produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 Once a common tradition, hazing has been banned by all national fraternal organizations and institutions of higher education.
 UCLA rigorously enforces this policy, and organizations that violate the policy are subject to immediate suspension of campus recognition and privileges.
 Find more information on hazing, what it is, and how to report it, by visiting the Office of the Dean of Students' website or contact OFSL.

 How much time does fraternity or sorority membership require?